 Mindfulness.
 We hear that term quite often these days.
 I for one am very grateful that things like meditation and mindfulness are gaining more momentum.
-It has tremendous benefits for all.
+It has tremendous benefits for all of us.
+Join me on this mindfulness walk as I hike through a local park practicing mindfulness.

 In this short video, I take you along on a little mindfulness walk in nature.
 I show you what sort of things to look for and some tips and tricks to settle your mind.
 Becoming “one” with your surroundings is not guaranteed, but following the tips in this little video will definitely help you along the right path.